• Skip to main content

 Posted on April 4, 2022

-hearing aid working
+over the counter hearing aid

 The number one reason hearing aids “quit” working is because the wax filter that covers the speaker is clogged.